rebrowski/conditioning/README.md

 ## Analysis of Resulting Data
 To document how data is aggregated, analyzed and displayed in the figures in the article, we provide [juptyer notebooks](http://www.jupyter.org).
 To run these notebooks yourself, you need the install

 - [Matlab](http://www.mathworks.com) We used 2016a but prior versions may also work.
-Maybe these things also work with [Octave](https://www.gnu.org/software/octave/) but some changes to code may become necessary.
+Maybe the code also works with [Octave](https://www.gnu.org/software/octave/) but some changes may become necessary.
 - [juptyer notebooks](http://www.jupyter.org)
 - [a Matlab kernel for jupyter](https://github.com/calysto/matlab_kernel)
 - [an R kernel for jupyter](https://github.com/IRkernel/IRkernel)

 There are a few more dependencies, which are mentioned in the notebook themselves.

-The are three jupyter notebook:
+There are three jupyter notebooks:

 1. To see how we aggregated the data and store them for further processing in [R](https://www.r-project.org/) and [Matlab](https://www.mathworks.com/), use  [1_MATLAB_LoadAndAggregateData.ipynb ](http://www.github.com/rebrowski/conditioning/blob/master/1_MATLAB_LoadAndAggregateData.ipynb)
 2. Analyses performed using [R](https://www.r-project.org/) are documented in [2_R_Analyses.ipynb ](http://www.github.com/rebrowski/conditioning/blob/master/2_R_Analyses.ipynb)